aleeeuwu/AleBot/README.md

 9. `adminList.json` - JSON file containing the IDs of the users that can use privileged commands.
 7. `REDDIT.png` - Just an image file uploaded to Discord when calling "ale!REDDIT".
 8. `mokou/` - A folder with 700 images named `1.jpg` to `700.jpg`.
 The intended images for this folder can be found [here](https://twitter.com/jokanhiyou/status/1556186890428039168).

+Some commands run under bash so on Windows you will need Windows Subsystem for Linux for them to work (the bot runs outside of the subsystem and will only call it when needed).
+With bash you should only need to install `neofetch` using a package manager.